OfficeDev/open-xml-docs/docs/how-to-accept-all-revisions-in-a-word-processing-document.md

 ## Open the Existing Document for Editing

-To open an existing document, you can instantiate the <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.WordprocessingDocument"><span class="nolink">WordprocessingDocument</span></span> class as shown in the following **using** statement.
-To do so, you open the word processing file with the specified *fileName* by using the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open(System.String,System.Boolean)"><span class="nolink">Open(String, Boolean)</span></span> method, with the Boolean parameter set to **true** in order to enable editing the document.
+To open an existing document, you can instantiate the [WordprocessingDocument](https://msdn.microsoft.com/library/office/documentformat.openxml.packaging.wordprocessingdocument.aspx) class as shown in the following **using** statement.
+To do so, you open the word processing file with the specified *fileName* by using the [Open(String, Boolean)](https://msdn.microsoft.com/library/office/cc562234.aspx) method, with the Boolean parameter set to **true** in order to enable editing the document.

 ```csharp
     using (WordprocessingDocument wdDoc = WordprocessingDocument.Open(fileName, true))